projectsEECandDRI/Denoised-DRT-from-Robust-Loewner-Framework/README.md

    *Master’s Thesis*, Otto-von-Guericke-Universität Magdeburg, 2021.
    [https://doi.org/10.25673/101328](https://doi.org/10.25673/101328)

+## 🙏 Acknowledgements

+The `ScreeNOT.m` script included in this repository is adapted from the MATLAB implementation available at [https://github.com/eladromanov/ScreeNOT](https://github.com/eladromanov/ScreeNOT).
+This implementation is based on the work by Donoho, D., Gavish, M., and Romanov, E. (2023), *"ScreeNOT: Exact MSE-optimal singular value thresholding in correlated noise,"* published in *The Annals of Statistics*, **51**(1), 122–148.
+We gratefully acknowledge the authors for making their method and code publicly available.

+---
 If you have questions, feedback, or need assistance, feel free to contact:
 📧 **patel@mpi-magdeburg.mpg.de**